-Ford will effect the spin-off on or about

-by distributing on a pro rata basis all the shares of Visteon common stock that it owns (130,000,000 shares) to holders of record of Ford common or Class B stock at the close of business on the record date for the spin-off.
+Ford will effect the spin-off on or about June 28, 2000 by distributing on a pro rata basis all the shares of Visteon common stock that it owns (130,000,000 shares) to holders of record of Ford common or Class B stock at the close of business on June 12, 2000, the record date for the spin-off.
 Holders of shares of our common stock will not be entitled to preemptive rights.
+See "Description of Capital Stock."

-Based on the total number of shares of Ford common and Class B stock outstanding at the close of business on the record date for the spin-off ( \\\\\\ shares), each record holder of Ford common or Class B stock will receive \\\\\ shares of our common stock for each share of Ford common or Class B stock held at the close of business on the record date.
+Based on the total number of shares of Ford common and Class B stock outstanding at the close of business on the record date for the spin-off (992,872,120 shares), each record holder of Ford common or Class B stock will receive 0.130933 shares of our common stock for each share of Ford common or Class B stock held at the close of business on the record date.

 As part of the spin-off, we will be adopting a book-entry share transfer and registration system for our common stock.
-Instead of receiving physical share certificates, registered holders of or more shares of Ford common or Class B stock on the record date, will have their shares of Visteon common stock distributed on the date of the spin-off credited to book-entry accounts established for them by EquiServe.
+Instead of receiving physical share certificates, registered holders of eight or more shares of Ford common or Class B stock on the record date, will have their shares of Visteon common stock distributed on the date of the spin-off credited to book-entry accounts established for them by EquiServe.
 EquiServe will mail an account statement to each such registered holder stating the number of shares of Visteon common stock credited to the holder's account.
 After the spin-off, any holder may request: